Why Do We Need to Connect a Starter with Electrical Motors?

 - Eb = Back E.M.F

 Related Post: Main Difference between Contactor and Starter

-A 5 HP (3.73 kilowatt) motor with 440 volts having armature resistance of 0.25 ohm resistance and the normal full load current is 50 amperes. if we connect the motor directly to the power supply without starter, the result will be as follows:
+A 5 HP (3.73 kilowatt) motor with 400 Volts having armature resistance of 0.25 ohms resistance and the normal full load current is 50 amperes. if we connect the motor directly to the power supply without starter, the result (of amount of flow of current) will be as follows:

 Ah!
-This high current will destroy the armature winding because its 35.2 times higher than the normal full load current of the motor.
+This high current will destroy the armature winding because it is 32 times higher than the normal full load current of the motor.

-So that’s why we need to install a starter with a motor.
+So that is the reason why we need to install a starter with a motor.